“How Do I” Series

 How Do I NetScaler CLI?

-In this post, I am going to give you a list of helpful Citrix NetScaler Command Line Interface (CLI) commands that will help to with your appliance support and troubleshooting.
+In this post, I am going to give you a list of helpful Citrix NetScaler Command Line Interface (CLI) commands that will help with your appliance support and troubleshooting.
 I find that in many cases NetScaler support falls in the Citrix XenApp/XenDesktop team’s hands as they inherit it from the initial XenApp install and NetScaler has that Citrix name attached to it 🙂 Sometimes these hard-core Windows guys are not big fans of CLI and other black screens; I feel your pain guys and I am one of you 🙂 In other cases, when NetScaler support falls under Networking team responsibility and CLI is not an issue for them if they can find the right commands.
 I’d like to tell both: don’t be afraid of CLI and CLI is easy!
 In fact, using CLI will save you lots of time comparing to trying to find things in GUI.

 How do I connect?